 - Provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities building character and help to embed values such as fairness and respect.

 All students in 7, 8 and 9 receive 5 lessons of high-quality Physical Education a fortnight from highly qualified and experienced specialists.
 All students take part in Core PE as part of their school curriculum including a lifestyle lesson implementing GCSE PE content at a basic level.
 Students follow a broad and balanced curriculum to support the curriculum intent.
 Students work on sports specific units lasting no more than 9 weeks at a time.
 For specific details please see curriculum maps below.
-The aim of the PE curriculum is to provide an inspiring experience to develop a lifelong love of physical activity and sport for all, as well as giving students the foundation of knowledge and skills if they wish to opt for a PE examination course in YR9.
+The aim of the PE curriculum is to inspire, challenge and create an atmosphere where students of all abilities, backgrounds and faiths have the opportunity to sustain a lifelong love of physical activity and sport.
+It will also offer students the foundation of knowledge and skills if they wish to opt for GCSE PE in year 9.
 What we offer is continually reviewed to enhance the development of students at The Piggott School.

 Throughout KS3 students are taught in ability groups for PE to stretch and challenge individuals and ensure students are working at the correct pace to suit their learning needs.
 In Yr7 students undertake a carousel of activities in the first term which help to inform which group they would be best suited to.
-Assessment within the department is through Head, Heart and Hands, designed to shape future learning.
+Assessment within the department is through Head, Heart & Hands, designed to shape future learning.
+Through the Head, Heart & Hands Piggott assessment model, we focus on more than the physical skill.
+We look to underpin physical skills with a variety of concepts (18 across the year) such as resilience, respect & tactical awareness to name a few.
+This enables students to learn & develop in other key aspect of sport and real-life concepts.
 Formative and summative assessment is used to gauge how well pupils are learning the content outlined in the curriculum.